mad-start/hugo-blog/content/posts/warm-start-learning.md

 3. **Nearest neighbor search** Here don't run any training, 1) embed the result and 2) be ready to determine whether the majority of top-k, or top-k% nearest neighbors are "urgent"; if so, label them urgent. k=1 may be a good starting point.
 Or, time permitting, a validation procedure can be done to select k.

-I assume the thesis of HuggingFace was something like:

 Model training is hard and takes lots of infrastructure.
 Infrastructure is costly and push button neural network training is not yet democratized with models of scale.
 Models are large with - in a growning number of cases and domains beyond NLP, billions of parameters.

 For most of us data scientists and machine learners, the days training of models from scratch (i.e. determining the "best" way to randomly initialize parameters), are over.
 Noadays, warm-start learning is what we should expect with complex data.
 It's now a question of which warm-start technique to employ at a given use-case.

+To bring it full circle, the pretrained model referenced in this article was iniitialized using a trained SOTA-level network on shorter sentences.

+I wonder what the most common business use cases are where _cold-start_ old-school neural networks continues to be valuable.